-As I've explained on this blog before, the brain "shuts down" feelings of fullness when you consume highly palatable foods, and this can be mimicked by administering drugs (such as marijuana or opiates) that stimulate these brain pathways directly (2, 3).
-That's why there's always room for dessert.
+As I've explained on this blog before, the brain "shuts down" or ignores feelings of fullness when you consume highly palatable foods, and this can be mimicked by administering drugs (such as marijuana or opiates) that stimulate these brain pathways directly (2, 3).
+That's one reason why there's always room for dessert.
 The mechanism of this effect has been partially worked out, and involves communication between brain regions that regulate reward and food intake (4, 5, 6).

 Lucky for us, the investigators measured the palatability of each food and compared it to that food's SI.
 If food palatability does indeed shut down the mechanisms in the brain that normally constrain food intake, we would expect that foods rated as more palatable would have a lower SI.
 Here's what they found:

 Palatability was one of the two strongest predictors of SI.
 It was tied at first place with energy density (calories per gram of food)*.
 The more energy-dense a food, the less space a given number of calories occupies in the stomach.
 Lower energy density, and higher water, fiber and protein content were associated with higher SI, while palatability and fat content were associated with lower SI.
 Starch and sugar content were not associated with SI.
 SI predicted subsequent food intake, such that foods with a higher SI led to less calorie intake two hours later.